wenjalan/Starbot/readme.md

 Antisocial Personality Disorder

 ## Disclaimer
-Starbot was made purely for satirical purposes.
+wenjalan.Starbot was made purely for satirical purposes.
 The views expressed by bot do not reflect the views of its creator, and should not be taken seriously in any manner.